Non-Abelian Chiral Spin Liquid on the Kagome Lattice: Identifying and Characterizing the non-Abelian chiral spin liquid

-where $\hat T$ is a Dehn twist operation of the torus.
-Generally, the overlap after a full Dehn twist is exponentially small with the increasing lattice sites.
-To solve this problem, we apply the trick introduced in Ref.~\onlinecite{YouCheng} to divide the Dehn twist into many substeps such that in each substep the wave function changes adiabatically and the Berry phase can be obtained with a relatively high accuracy.
+where $\hat T$ is a Dehn twist of the torus, $|\psi_n\rangle$ are the degenerate ground states, and $\varphi_{m,n}$ are complex numbers in general (as illustrated below, we interpret $\hat T$ as an adiabatic process and $e^{i\varphi_{m,n}}$ as the Berry phases, in which case $\varphi_{m,n}$ are real numbers).
+In our calculation, we choose the number of unit cells along the $x$- and $y$-directions as $L_x=L_y=L$.
+The quantity $\varphi_{m,n}$ has the scaling relation \cite{zhang2012, TuZhangQi13B,ZaletelMongPollmann13L,HeidarWen15L}

-The Dehn twist is first separated into $L_y$ steps, in each step, the couplings crossing the $x$-boundary is shifted along $y$-direction by one lattice site(see Fig.~\ref{fig:Ty}) such that the original Hamiltonian $H[(L_x,i),(1, i+t)]$ transforms into $H[(L_x,i),(1,i+t+1)]$.
-Noticing that during the shifting, some bonds cross the $y$-boundary and the sign of the coupling is affected by the $y$-boundary condition.
-After a full Dehn twist $T_y$, the boundary conditions $(0,\pi)$,$(\pi,\pi)$ are shifted into $(\pi,\pi)$, $(0,\pi)$ respectively, and the boundary condition $(\pi,0)$ remains unchanged.
+with the system size, where $\alpha_{m,n}$ is a universal signature of the topological order and $e^{i \alpha_{m,n}}$ is the $(m,n)$ entry of the modular $T$ matrix.
+It is numerically challenging to extract $\alpha_{m,n}$ because the wave function overlaps decrease exponentially as the lattice size increases.
+To overcome this difficulty, we apply the trick introduced in Ref.~\onlinecite{YouCheng} to divide the Dehn twist into many substeps such that in each substep the wave function changes adiabatically and the Berry phase can be obtained with a relatively high accuracy.

-Secondly, to make the twist more smooth, each step is further divided into several sub-steps by a parameter $\lambda\in [0,1]$:
+The Dehn twist can be performed either along $y$-direction with the operator $\hat T_y = \hat T$, or along $x$-direction with the operator $\hat T_x=\left( \right)$.
+The two Dehn twists are not independent since $\hat{T}_x$ can be transformed into $\hat{T}_{-y}$ (the inverse of $\hat{T}_y$) by a global $90^\circ$ rotation.
+Therefore, we can only focus on the Dehn twist $\hat T=\hat T_y$.
+In calculating the modular matrix $T$, we first separate $\hat T_y$ into $L_y$ steps.
+In each step, the couplings across the $x$-boundary are shifted along $y$-direction by one lattice site (see Fig.~\ref{fig:Ty}) such that the Hamiltonian $H[(L_x,i),(1,i+t)]$ is transformed into the Hamiltonian $H[(L_x,i),(1,i+t+1)]$, where $H[(L_x,a),(1,b)]$ means that the unit cell $(L_x,a)$ at the $x$-boundary is `linked' with the unit cell $(1,b)$.
+In this process, some `links' cross the $y$-boundary and the signs of these `links' are affected by the $y$-boundary condition.
+After a full Dehn twist $T_y$, the boundary conditions $(0,\pi)$ and $(\pi,\pi)$ are shifted to $(\pi,\pi)$ and $(0,\pi)$, respectively, and the boundary condition $(\pi,0)$ remains unchanged.
+To make the twist more smooth, each step is further divided into several sub-steps by a parameter $\eta\in [0,1]$: